-The Sinterit Lisa is a desktop SLS machine with a starting price of just $6,990, which is incredibly cheap for this type of technology.
+The Sinterit Lisa is a desktop SLS machine with a starting price of just $6,990 (€4,999), which is incredibly affordable for this type of technology.
 The full package, which includes a sandblasting station and powder sieve, costs an additional $2,000.
 Not only is the Lisa system low in price, it’s also essentially a plug-and-play printer.

 What the Sinterit Lisa seems to symbolize is the disruption of industrial exclusivity, a 3D printer that makes SLS technology available to more makers and business than ever before.

 What makes the Sinterit Lisa so unique is the successful integration of SLS technology into a compact and easy to use machine.
 Generally speaking, there are a number of advantages that SLS technology offers over FDM and SLA, such as the ability to print without supports, nest multiple objects in a single printer, and produce parts that offer increased durability and temperature resistance.

 The Sinterit Lisa manages to claim these same benefits at a major fraction of the cost.
 The printer is designed for small business, designers, or engineers that need functional prototypes and parts.